levinmat/PlaylistAnalyzer/README.md

 [Click here](sample_output/Top_Artists_Full.txt) to see the output of this feature where all the artists in a playlist are displayed, not just the top 10.

 #### Clustering
 Clustering was performed using various subsets of the available audio features, and two different clustering algorithms: Gaussian Mixture Model (GMM) and Spectral.
 The following subsections contain the output for the distribution of clusters among different playlists, a comparison of GMM and Spectral clustering, and a comparison between clustering using all the features versus only using two.
+Although the data points may not seem to form clusters using two dimensions, when clustered with all available audio features (9 dimensions) they do seem to form unique clusters for different styles of music.

 ##### Cluster Distribution Bar Chart
 The following plot shows the number of tracks that are assigned to each cluster for each different playlist.
 The goal of this plot is to emphasize how the different playlists, thus the different users, have different musical tastes, and how that can be identified with clustering.
 Being familiar with the playlists and the users who provided them, it seems likely that the green line/cluster represents rap/trap music, while the purple line is acoustic/singer-songwriter tracks, and the blue line is for rock/funk.
 Of course, this is not necessarily the case, but it would make sense based on the content of the different playlists.
 The other clusters are harder to identify from this graph, however the key takeaway is that clustering is able to differentiate the different music tastes based on audio features.